calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 @variable(m2, plant >= 0, Bin)
 ```
-Note: we're simply multiplying the profict vector by the vector of `x` variables.
+Then we simply multiply the profict vector by the vector of `x` variables and `sum` across.
 ```julia
 # Objective: maximize profit
 @objective(m2, Max, sum(profit * x))
 ```
-In this next section, we evaluate which plants' constraint we're adding via Julia's [ternary operator](https://docs.julialang.org/en/stable/manual/control-flow/index.html).
+In this next section, we loop through all available plants and evaluate which plants' constraint we're adding via Julia's [ternary operator](https://docs.julialang.org/en/stable/manual/control-flow/index.html).
 We _could_ easily extend this to any number of plants and adjust our logic accordingly.

 ```julia
 # Constraint: don't exceeed production time